carineang/tp/docs/DeveloperGuide.md

 **Use Case**: `UC02 - Finding a particular contact by name`

-**Guarantee**: `If MSS reaches step 2, the contact will return a list of contacts whose names contain the keyword the user entered`
+**Guarantees**: `If MSS reaches step 2, the contact will return a list of contacts whose names contain the keyword the user entered`

 **MSS**:
 1. User enters the keyword that the person’s name contains